Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ### Alerts

 I'd like to be notified if InfluxDB isn't recording metrics.
-We'll accomplish this by TODO using a cronjob that checks the `outputs.health` endpoint in [telegraf.conf](/_static/telegraf.conf).
-The cronjob will fail if Telegraf isn't running or if Telegraf hasn't been sending metrics to InfluxDB.
+We'll accomplish this by reappropriating the built-in ApplicationsStartFailed alert.
+Every minute a systemd timer will poll the `outputs.health` endpoint in [telegraf.conf](/_static/telegraf.conf) and fail if Telegraf isn't running or if Telegraf hasn't been sending metrics to InfluxDB.

 1. In the TrueNAS UI go to ➡️ System > Advanced Settings
 1. Add an Init/Shutdown script